 Thirst is common with the sudden onset of warmer weather, but sudden extreme thirst is a symptom that you should always discuss with your doctor.
 Some lung cancer tumors create a protein that acts very similar to the parathyroid hormone produced by the parathyroid gland.
 The parathyroid gland and kidneys normally regulate calcium levels in the body.

-Cancer tumors can disrupt the process of regulating calcium, and lead to too much calcium into the bloodstream.
+Cancer tumors can disrupt the process of regulating calcium, and lead to too much calcium in the bloodstream.
 Having a higher than usual level of calcium in the blood is called hypercalcemia, and about 10% to 20% of people with cancer develop hypercalcemia.
 High calcium levels are associated with being thirst and frequent urination.

 6. Sudden Desire and Ability to Quit Smoking